-If your modifying child support in Illinois, expect to follow the guidelines.
+If you are modifying child support in Illinois, expect to follow the guidelines.
 It is very difficult to modify the child support to a non-guideline amount.

 “In any action to…modify child support…the child support guidelines shall be used as a rebuttable presumption for the…modification of the amount of child support.
 The court may deviate from the child support guidelines if the application would be inequitable, unjust, or inappropriate.
 Any deviation from the guidelines shall be accompanied by written findings by the court specifying the reasons for the deviation and the presumed amount under the child support guidelines without a deviation.”
 750 ILCS 5/505(a)(3.4)

-If you’re requesting a non-guidelines child support amount, you’ll have to convince the Illinois family law judge of your reasons for ordering non-guidelines support so well, that the Illinois family law judge will be willing to put those reasons in writing.
+If you are requesting a non-guidelines child support amount, you’ll have to convince the Illinois family law judge of your reasons for ordering non-guidelines support so well, that the Illinois family law judge will be willing to put those reasons in writing.